Skip to content

 It’s possible that your self-publisher, if you use one, will get an ISBN for you or sell one to you.
 You can also purchase an ISBN directly from Bowker, the official source for ISBNs in the U.S.

 Generally speaking, it’s better to purchase the ISBN.
 If you use one given to you by a self-publishing firm, you may not be able to “move that number” to a different selling venue.
-For example, if Company A gives you an ISBN and, after some time, you decide to list your book on Company B’s website, you may have to have a second ISBN for the same book.
+For example, if Self-Publishing Company A gives you an ISBN and, at some point, you decide to list your book on Company B’s website, you may be forced to get a second ISBN for the same book.
 This can create confusion.
 People will wonder if it’s the same book or not.

 If at all possible, get your own ISBNs.